Local SEO Intermediate Updated 2026-03-22

 Monitoring Across Platforms

 Use a tool that aggregates reviews from all platforms into one view.
 BrightLocal, ReviewTrackers, and Podium pull reviews from dozens of sources.
-Monitor review sentiment trends across platforms — a dip on one platform often indicates a broader service issue.
+Monitor review sentiment trends across platforms.
+A dip on one platform often indicates a broader service issue.

 Review Diversity Examples